Utkarsh-Jha-MSAIB/Deep-Learning-for-Audio-Augmentation/README.md

 ## Overview

 This project implements a multi-instrument audio-conditioned framework for expressive music augmentation.
 The system utilizes a specialist-model strategy to transform raw audio seeds into structured ensemble performances.
-By pairing a Transformer-based arrangement module for global structural planning with Neural-DSP (DDSP) decoders for high-clarity sound synthesis, the pipeline captures instrument-specific nuances and hierarchical musical patterns.
+By pairing a Transformer-based arrangement module for global structural planning with **Neural-DSP (DDSP) decoders** for high-clarity sound synthesis, the pipeline captures instrument-specific nuances and hierarchical musical patterns.

-💡 A core innovation is the integration of a Music-Specific Retrieval-Augmented Generation (RAG) mechanism.
+💡 A core innovation is the integration of a **Music-Specific Retrieval-Augmented Generation (RAG)** architecture.
 This allows the system to analyze the structure of the input audio and bridge the gap between consecutive sounds by identifying the most compatible segments from a musical database.
 By evaluating mathematical similarity and coherence across pitch and rhythm, the RAG logic ensures that any generated extension or accompaniment feels like a natural continuation of the original performance.

-<br/><br/>

 The system integrates three key technical directions:
 - **Multi-Instrument Neural-DSP Pipeline** (audio-conditioned RNN + Transformer)